Fail2Reap/udacity-ipnd-meme-generator/README.md

 ##### **Functions**
 * [can_ingest](./QuoteEngine/ingestor_interface.py#L12) function takes an instance of the class and a file path as input.
 It attempts to determine whether we have an ingestor that can handle the file type which was passed.
-This function is only implemented at the Interface layer which all inheriting classes also have access to.<br>
+This function is only implemented at the Interface layer which all inheriting classes also have access to.<br><br>
     Method signature:
     ```python
     can_ingest(cls, path: str) -> bool
     ```

-* [parse](./QuoteEngine/Ingestor.py#L25) function takes a file path as input, attempts to parse its contents and returns a List of QuoteModel's for consumption.<br>
+* [parse](./QuoteEngine/Ingestor.py#L25) function takes a file path as input, attempts to parse its contents and returns a List of QuoteModel's for consumption.<br><br>
     Method signature:
     ```python
     parse(cls, path: str) -> List[QuoteModel]